 My favorite of the Soordas Krishna Bhajans is ‘Maiya Mori Mein Nahi Makhan Khayo’.
 It seems no filmmaker has used this poem in their films.
-Tu Man ki Ati Bhori is the closest I could get to as the song that describes Krishna’s dealing with the gopikas complaining about his stealing butter from their homes to his foster mother Yashoda.
+Tu Man ki Ati Bhori is the closest I could get to like the song that describes Krishna’s dealings with the Gopikas complaining about his stealing butter from their homes to his foster mother Yashoda.
 The child actor playing Krishna is so damn cute.

 This Amitabh Bachchan, Parveen Babi song captures the playfulness of the Dahi Handi festival, when the unsaid is said in the garb of all the singing and dancing.
 Kishore Kumar and Lata Mangeshkar sing to the music of Roshan.

 Karna Fakiri Phir Kya Dilgiri – Bade Ghar Ki Beti Songs (1989)

 This is another song that I could find on Meera’s poetry and in fact my favorite Meera poem.
 This version has some filmi insertions into the original poem but nonetheless, it is a nice rendition.

 You can also watch the Meera Film version of it here.